axelarnetwork/interchain-token-service/docs/index.md

 function setLiquidityPool(address newLiquidityPool) external
 ```

 _Updates the address of the liquidity pool.
-Can only be called by the admin._
+Can only be called by the operator._

 #### Parameters